Using an Azure Function Webhook with Kentico Cloud

 When it comes to programming, it’s all about making things as optimized as you can.
 Maybe it’s for performance improvements.
 Maybe it’s just so you can understand what you did 6 years ago.
 Regardless of your motives, you should always be thinking about how to implement functionality in the best possible way.
 And that’s why the world has webhooks.

 By standing up these programmatic sentinels, developers can leverage automation in their architecture easily.
-When it comes to a Headless CMS like Kentico Cloud, this capability is even more important.
+When it comes to a Headless CMS like Kentico Kontent, this capability is even more important.
 Because the content will be managed in a central location, knowing when it changes and updating other systems can be a bit of a challenge.
-With Kentico Cloud’s newly announced webhook support, your worries are over!
+With Kentico Kontent’s newly announced webhook support, your worries are over!

 Don’t believe me?
-Let me show you how I used this new functionality to automate my Azure Search index updates with webhooks and Kentico Cloud.
+Let me show you how I used this new functionality to automate my Azure Search index updates with webhooks and Kentico Kontent.

 Create the Azure Function